Bhanususarla/CardND_Finding-lanes/README.md

 In this project we will detect lane lines in images using Python and OpenCV.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

-You can have a look at the ipunb file for the code and writeup.pdf for the project report
+You can have a look at the ipynb file for the code and writeup.pdf for the project report